English

 Understanding the components of Cross-Chain Atomic Swaps is crucial for grasping how they function.
 Here are the main elements involved:

 • Hash Time-Locked Contracts (HTLCs): HTLCs are a specific type of smart contract used in Atomic Swaps.
 They ensure that the transaction is either completed within a set time frame or refunded to the original sender, providing a layer of security.
+This mechanism not only protects users from losing their assets but also incentivizes timely execution of trades.

 • Cryptographic Hash Functions: These functions create unique identifiers for the transaction, ensuring that the swap can only be completed by the intended parties.
+The use of cryptographic hash functions is essential for maintaining the integrity of the transaction and preventing unauthorized access.

 • Decentralized Networks: The swap occurs across different blockchains, allowing for flexibility and a wider range of assets to be traded.
+This decentralized nature eliminates single points of failure and enhances the overall robustness of the trading process.

 Types of Cross-Chain Atomic Swaps